 TL;DR: Copper plumbing is reliable, long-lasting, and safe for drinking water, but it costs more than modern alternatives like PEX and requires proper insulation to prevent freeze damage.
-Whether copper is right for your home depends on your budget, your home’s location, and how well your pipes are protected from cold weather.
+Whether copper is right for your home depends on your budget, your home’s construction, and how well your pipes are protected from cold weather.

 Is Copper Plumbing Good?